exercism/javascript/concepts/inheritance/about.md

 ```

 Because the parent constructor is responsible for initializing a new object and assigning it to `this`, it must be
-called before the keyword `this` can be used by the child constructor.
+called before `this` is used by the child constructor.

 ```javascript
 class Dog extends Pet {